shaynemeyer/n8n-clone/docs/workflow-editor.md

 ### AddNodeButton

-Button component for adding new nodes to the workflow.
+Button component that opens the NodeSelector sheet for adding new nodes to the workflow.

 **File:** `features/editor/components/add-node-button.tsx`